2KAbhishek/nerdy.nvim/README.md

 </div>

-Do you like [Nerd fonts](https://github.com/ryanoasis/nerd-fonts)? but don't like going over to [their site](https://www.nerdfonts.com/cheat-sheet) just to fetch a glyph for your pretty terminal?
+Do you like [Nerd fonts](https://github.com/ryanoasis/nerd-fonts)? but don't like going over to [their site](https://www.nerdfonts.com/cheat-sheet) to fetch a glyph for your pretty terminal?
 Well, me too!

-Introducing nerdy.nvim, a super handy plugin that lets you easily search, preview and insert all nerd font glyphs straight from neovim!
+Introducing nerdy.nvim, a super handy plugin that lets you search, preview and insert all nerd font glyphs straight from neovim!

 ## ✨ Features